 Before you even start your trip, make sure that you carefully research the travel area.
 For example, find out if there is a drug abuse problem in the area and where these issues are more likely to occur.
 Map these spots out and avoid them when you’re on your trip.
 Just as importantly, map out fun activities and restaurants that you can visit that will improve your chances of increased sobriety.

-And, during your research, try to find any sober spots or rehab and treatment centers to utilize during your trip.
+During your research find sober spots or rehab and treatment centers to utilize during your trip.
 Places like dry cafes, outpatient care centers, and sober meeting groups (like AA) provide individuals in recovery with the chance to fight their triggers.
 These spots can also help you meet people going through the same situation and provide you with the support you need to minimize your relapse risk.

-Please remember, too, that relapses are not a sign of weakness or something about which you should be ashamed.
+Relapses are not a sign of weakness or something about which you should be ashamed.
 Addiction is a disease and, like any disease, relapse is part of the healing process.
-Instead of beating yourself up about relapse or using it as an excuse to fall back into addiction, work with a recovery center to understand why your relapse happened and what you can do to prevent it in the future.
+Don’t beat yourself up about relapse or using it as an excuse to fall back into addiction.
+Instead, work with a recovery center to understand why your relapse happened and what you can do to prevent it in the future.
 Appropriately approached, a relapse can be a healing – and not destructive – experience.

 Tip 3: Make Yourself Comfortable